itaiRoded2/ItaiAndJuan/REAME.md

-When Itai is on Site 1 and make db changes Those are saved in HIS LOCAL XAMPP sql server to "save them" Itai needs to run the scripts //TO SAVE npm run itai-migrate-db-schema npm run itai-migrate-db-data
+# Database Management Instructions

+## For Itai

+Here is the improved version of the text for better readability on GitHub:

-This will SAVE the scheme and DATA
+This will save the schema and data.

+For Juan
-WHen JUAN takes get latest HE NEEDS to EXPORT the data and scheme from the the db folder to HIS MAMP because our sites read from our local DBS!
-He will need to run an import using php admin tool (on http://localhost/phpmyadmin/) (for him http://localhost:8888/phpmyadmin/) And click site1 db (create if missing) than import the schema and data
+When Juan takes the latest changes, he needs to export the data and schema from the db folder to his MAMP because our sites read from our local databases.
+He will need to run an import using the phpMyAdmin tool (on http://localhost/phpmyadmin/ or http://localhost:8888/phpmyadmin/ for him).
+Click on the site1 database (create if missing) and then import the schema and data.

-To repair DB try adding to wp-config.php define('WP_ALLOW_REPAIR', true); then remove after
+Repairing the Database
+To repair the database, add the following line to wp-config.php:

-Visit http://yourdomain.com/wp-admin/maint/repair.php and follow the instructions.
+Then visit http://yourdomain.com/wp-admin/maint/repair.php and follow the instructions.
 Remove this line from wp-config.php afterward.

+Workflow
-# When Itai or Juan finish work
+When Itai or Juan Finish Work
-They each do
+They each do the following:

-Itai will run
+Itai
-npm run itai-migrate-db-schema
-npm run itai-migrate-db-data

-Juan will run
+Juan
-npm run migrate-db-schema
-npm run migrate-db-data

-And than will commit all and push
+And then commit all changes and push.

-After each "take" the code (on pull)
-FIRST THING THEY DO IS IMPORT THE DATA! (and schema)
+After Each Pull
+The first thing they do is import the data and schema.

+Additional Notes
-Add mysql to PATH
+Add MySQL to PATH.